The-Fourth-Wall/FW-Education-Website/curriculum.md

     - …
 - FW-733 (Networks II)
   - description:
-    - A more advanced learning experience for modern networked systems, network programming, routing and architectures for scalable apps.
+    - A more advanced program on modern networked systems, network programming, routing and architectures for scalable apps.
   - programming:
     - emulate in Lua computercraft using rednet scripts
   - references: